A current member of La Reunion Cooperative, as defined by applicable house policy.

 When the stack is closed the facilitator will ask the minutes taker to read the final wording of the proposal.

 After the final proposal has been read a final consensus check for the proposal will be called.
+Quorum must be met for a consensus check to be called.

 At the discretion of the facilitator, previous amendments may be revisited before the proposal is finally tabled.